ILR – Deception Case – Tax not Paid

 ILR Refused Due To Deception?
 You Are Not Alone

-Applications who have received this ruling may face removal from the UK along with their dependents and families, and the loss of their career, position, and future.
+Applicants who have received this negative decision may face removal from the UK along with their dependents and families, and the loss of their career, position, and future.

 Challenge ILR Refused Claims Due To Tax Issues / Deception Charges

-You must apply for Judicial Review no later than 90 daysof the date of the ILR refusal letter.
-It is advisable not to lose any time applying for Judicial Review.
+If your Administrative Review application has been refused, along with your pre-action protocol letter, you may apply for Judicial Review no later than 90 days of the date of the Administrative Review refusal letter.
 Applying for a Judicial Review is a complex process with a number of procedures required and time constraints imposed.
 Obtaining expert legal advice through an SRA-regulated law firm is therefore vital.

 A Track Record Of Success